 Higher education or university education in India covers different areas of three basic streams, that is, Science, Humanities and Commerce.
 Most of the universities are administered by the states

 , however, there are important universities called central universities, which are maintained by the Union Government.
 As per the rankings for the year 2017, the top five modern Indian universities are Indian Institute of Science (Bengaluru

 ), Jawaharlal Nehru

 ), Banaras Hindu University

 ), Jawaharlal Nehru Centre for Advanced Scientific Research (Bengaluru) and Jadavpur University

 ).
 Private sector has entered the area of higher education and this is creating greater opportunities for students in India.
 The organized education system in India has been producing well educated people for the past several years.

 Challenges of Education in India

 Education in India faces great challenges and is still at the stage of evolution in terms of its system.
-One of the prime challenges is the dissatisfaction amongst the youth owing to the teachers who are unable to satisfy the youth with their methods and knowledge.
-Another challenge is the lack of discipline in education centres.
+One of the prime challenges is the dissatisfaction amongst the youth related to the teachers, who are unable to satisfy the youth with their methods and knowledge.
+Another challenge is the lack of discipline in education centers.
 Political

-Poverty is another challenge as the rising cost of education is making it unattainable for the people belonging to low financial strata of India.
-Reservation in Indian education has also created barriers in Indian education system providing advantages to certain classes while ignoring the others.
-Corruption is a prominent issue in the country which has also seeped into the education system in India.
-Privatization is another crucial issue and a stark difference can be observed in the methods and administration of public and private organizations, both having their own pros and cons.
+influences contribute greatly to this problem.
+Poverty is a challenge as the rising cost of education is making it unattainable for the people belonging to low financial strata of India.
+Reservation in Indian education has also created barriers in the Indian education system providing advantages to certain classes, while ignoring others.
+Corruption has seeped into the education system in India.
+Privatization is a crucial issue and a stark difference can be observed in the methods and administration of public and private organizations, both having their own pros and cons.